ShrikeGames/ToL-Deathnote-Tool/README.md

 - The program will now remember all of the color thresholds you input, not just black.
 - Added experimental skipping over the background color.
 Provide the RGB values and if a color matches perfectly it'll skip it during processing.
 You can change the tolerance by adding a "bgTolerance" value to the config.
 - You can set "debug=True" in the config to know the color of anything you click on.
+- You can now click a button then click anywhere to grab that color to use as the background color to be skipped.
 ```

 # Planned Features (For this Fork)